 A branch of Keurig Dr.Pepper, Keurig specializes in single-serve pod coffee machines.
-With over 50 difference models, Keurig is a coffee powerhouse, especially in the States.
+With over 50 different models, Keurig is a coffee powerhouse, especially in the States.

 What To Expect

-Across the board, Keurigs are pretty straight forward to operate, which is a part of their allure.
-Brewing starts in a water reservoir.
-A selected about of water is then heated and pushed through your selected coffee pod and directly into your cup.
+Across the board, Keurigs are pretty straightforward to operate, which is a part of their allure.
+Brewing starts in a water reservoir, where a selected amount of water is then heated and pushed through your selected coffee pod and directly into your cup.

-Aside from that user friendly operational system, here’s what comes standard on all the models:
+Aside from the user-friendly operational system, here’s what comes standard on all the models:

 - Pods: These machines are exclusively compatible with Keurig brand coffee pods.
-Though their are some third-party dupes, they’re hard to find and usually not worth the risk.
+Though there are some third-party dupes, they’re hard to find and usually not worth the risk.

 - Removable components: As we mentioned earlier, this brand prides itself on being low-maintenance.
 For that reason, they include removable drip trays and water reservoirs.